Grain-Free Dog Food Linked to Heart Disease

 Q & A Session with CVCA:

-In conclusion, Grain-free dog foods are not healthier for your dog.
-Grain-free dog foods have become popular due to marketing and not because they are nutritionally sound.
-Vets suggest to find a company that employs a Veterinary Nutritionist and does feeding trials.
+In conclusion, Grain-free dog foods are not Healthier for your dog.
+Grain-free dog foods have become popular due to marketing.
+Vets suggest finding a reputable dog food company that employs a Veterinary Nutritionist and performs feeding trials.
 My personal Vet recommended: Science Diet, High End Purina Dog Food, and Royal Canin Dog Foods.